This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• You can make two small pavlovas by dividing the meringue into two circles on the baking sheet.
+• Make two small pavlovas.
+If you prefer, divide the meringue into two circles on the baking sheet instead of making one larger pavlova.

 Delicious Topping Ideas For Your Pavlova

-Elevate your pavlova with these scrumptious topping options that add color, flavor, and a burst of freshness.
+Enhance your pavlova with these flavorful toppings that add color, texture, and freshness:

-• Fresh berries like strawberries, blueberries, raspberries, or blackberries
+• Fresh Berries: Strawberries, blueberries, raspberries, or blackberries bring natural sweetness and vibrant color.

 a pavlova topped with whipped cream, coulis, and fresh fruit on a plate.